 [AVA,234]

-But, as we learned from Spark transformation and action tutorials, this doesn’t necessarily imply the most popular names.
-We need to utilize the Count column value:
+But, as we have already learned from Spark transformation in Scala and Spark actions in Scala tutorials, this doesn’t necessarily imply the most popular names.
+We need to utilize the count column value:

 scala> val popular_names = sqlContext.sql("select distinct(`First Name`), sum(Count) as cnt from names group by `First Name` order by cnt desc LIMIT 10")